 Client Services Department

 The Client Services Department is designed to assist families in a holistic manner by improving their quality of life and movement towards self-sufficiency through a variety of social service programs and resources.
 All clients must go through an initial intake process which includes completing an assessment to clarify household circumstances which will allow us to target appropriate programs and resources.
+This program is partially funded by DCED, through the Mayor’s Office of Community Empowerment and Opportunity.

 Our Client Services Department is divided into two main divisions: